 Luminescence is a collective term for different phenomena where a substance emits light without being strongly heated, i.e. the emission is not simply thermal radiation.
 This definition is also reflected by the term “cold light”.

-- Fluorescence is light emission caused by irradiation with light (normally visible or ultraviolet light) and typically occurring within nanoseconds to milliseconds after irradiation.
-It involves the excitation of electrons into states with a higher energy, from where radiative decay is possible.
+Photoluminescence is light emission caused by irradiation with light (normally visible or ultraviolet light) It involves the excitation of electrons into states with a higher energy, from where radiative decay is possible.
 Decay times are typically of the order of a few nanoseconds, if allowed transitions are involved, but can be much longer in other cases.

 In cases with relatively fast decay, for example up to a couple of milliseconds, one uses the term fluorescence, otherwise phosphorescence.
 The latter involves storage of energy in metastable states and its release through relatively slow (often thermally activated) processes.
 The phenomenon was discovered early on for phosphorus.

-- Radioluminescence is caused by excitation with nuclear radiation (α, β, γ or ions) or X-rays.
+Radioluminescence is caused by excitation with nuclear radiation (α, β, γ or ions) or X-rays.
 It is also called scintillation.
 It is used in some X-ray detectors, for example.

 Triboluminescence can occur when a material is mechanical treated, e.g. fractured or polished.
 It can also be observed when peeling adhesive tapes.

 If you like this article, share it with your friends and colleagues, e.g. via social media: